-3.4 Short-term Generation Scheduling
+3.1.5 Short-term Generation Scheduling

-The "Unit Commitment" problem consists in finding a minimum cost operating program for all power plants:
+The "Unit Commitment" problem consists of finding a minimum cost operating program for all power plants:

-- providing adequate systems services;
+- providing adequate system services;

-- ensuring the supply-demand balance at every half-hour;
+- ensuring the supply-demand balance at every time period (currently defined as every half-hour but will soon change to every quarter of an hour);

 - respecting all operational constraints.

-3.4.1 Daily and Weekly Optimization
+1.1.1.1 Daily and Weekly Optimization

-The objective is to determine the optimal generation schedule which minimizes costs (production costs and start-up costs), while meeting exactly the set of "demands" (consumption, reserve capacity and system services) and complying the numerous operational constraints that affect thermal and hydraulic power plants.
+The objective is to determine the optimal generation schedule which minimizes costs (production costs and startup costs), while meeting a set of constraints.
+Constraints include numerous operational constraints that affect thermal and hydraulic power plants and meeting exactly a set of "demands" (consumption, reserve capacity and system services).
 Solving this problem provides a reference schedule for the day to come.

-This Unit Commitment problem is long known, many research studies have already been made.
+This Unit Commitment problem is already well-known and researched.
 The current solution is a combination of Lagrangian dualization, price-decomposition and bundle algorithms (see [LS1994]).
 This gives a first schedule which will then be adapted using an Augmented Lagrangian technique combined with the use of the auxiliary problem principle to get the reference schedule (see [CZ1984], [BR1992], [MS1983], [DGL2005]).
 This solution gives excellent results on the historical deterministic problem.

-Recently, the strong increase of "new" renewable energies (wind, solar) forced to rethink this problem.
-Indeed, if "historical" uncertainties (consumption, water intake, failures) could be neglected on a very short-term horizon, it is no longer the case for these new hazards, due to their high non-predictability characteristic (we have no reliable forecasts beyond a few hours) and their intermittent nature (e.g. clouds passing moves the photovoltaic generation abruptly to 0).
+Recently, the strong increase of "new" renewable energies (wind, solar) has forced us to rethink this problem.
+"Historical" uncertainties (consumption, water intake, failures) could be neglected on a very short-term horizon, it is no longer the case for these new hazards.
+This is due to their high non-predictability (we have no reliable forecasts beyond a few hours) and their intermittent nature (e.g. passing clouds can reduce the photovoltaic generation abruptly to 0).
 It is essential to address these new phenomena.

-- First, to model finely all operational constraints in order to benefit from the flexibility of all production facilities, particularly in hydraulics, leading in particular to the introduction of many non-convex or binary constraints.
-That detailed modeling of the constraints induces difficulties on the overall resolution of the problem because the sub-problems coming from the prices decomposition become more difficult to solve, so are solved in an approximate way which is not compatible with the traditional algorithm.
+Firstly, all operational constraints must be finely modelled in order to benefit from the flexibility of all production facilities, particularly in hydraulics.
+This leads to the introduction of many non-convex or binary constraints.
+Detailed modelling of the constraints induces difficulties on the overall resolution of the problem because the sub-problems coming from the prices decomposition become more difficult to solve, so are solved in an approximate way which is not compatible with the traditional algorithm.
 To solve this problem, a new bundle method capable of dealing inaccurate Oracle was developed.
 A PGMO project (Consistent Dual Primal Signals and Optimal Solutions) aims to improve the resolution by Lagrangian dualization through incorporating heuristics and improving the bundle algorithm.
-A new line of highly prospective research concerning the non-convex duality and interpretation of dual variables associated is also identified; - Second, take the uncertainties into account through the calculation of robust production programs, ie where the cost of adapting to the occurrence of intra-day hazards is minimal, so this problem can be formalized as a problem with recourse.
-Work has been done on a robust approach without recourse decisions, as well as a robust approach with recourse decision but on small convex problems (cf. [BS2011] [Ap2007] [AHMZ2011]).
-More recently, advances were made through a PhD thesis [A2013b], and a PGMO project (optimization under uncertainty for the problems of "Unit Commitment") looking at the real problem is ongoing.
-An approach based on stochastic optimization using uncertainties trees is also addressed in a PGMO project (A Stochastic Programming Approach to Finding Robust Reference Schedules for the Unit Commitment problem).
+A new line of highly prospective research concerning the non-convex duality and interpretation of dual variables associated is also identified;

+Secondly, uncertainties must be taken into account through the calculation of robust production programs, i.e. where the cost of adapting to the occurrence of intra-day hazards is minimal.
+This problem can be formalized as a problem with recourse.
+Work has been done on a robust approach without recourse decisions, as well as a robust approach with recourse decisions but on small convex problems (cf. [BS2011] [Ap2007] [AHMZ2011]).
+More recently, advances were made through a PhD thesis [A2013b], and a PGMO project (optimization under uncertainty for the "Unit Commitment" problem) looking at the real problem is ongoing.
+An approach based on stochastic optimization using uncertainty trees is also addressed in a PGMO project (A Stochastic Programming Approach to Finding Robust Reference Schedules for the Unit Commitment problem).
 See also PGMO project "Optimization & stability of stochastic unit-commitment problems".

-3.4.2 Intra-Day Optimization and Re-Scheduling
+1.1.1.2 Intra-Day Optimization and Re-Scheduling